 8. Sleep, Holy Mountain

 When I hear most of this album, it feels like the beginning of stoner metal because there's something distinctly different and bare about it.
 Or maybe it's just in line with what I thought of most hard rock.
 I enjoy it though.
 It's far from wack.
 But what is the authority on stoner metal?
 None of this shit sounds alike.
 Naturally I gravitated to "Some Grass" first because I still call weed grass and no matter how out of touch I might sound, I'm not stopping.
-But it's just a voiceless interlude and a needed break from the noise; an obvious set up for a high person to go staring off into space and not realising they're doing it until somebody from Sleep starts howling again.
+But it's just a voiceless interlude and a needed break from the noise; an obvious set up for a high person to go staring off into space and not realizing they're doing it until somebody from Sleep starts howling again.

 7. Graveyard, Hisingen Blues